Radiaxx/jump-particles/Phase-3 Implementing Basic Kinematics/README.md

 # Jump Particles - 2D Particle Simulator

-## Phase 3: Implementing Basic Kinematics
+## Phase 3: Implementing basic kinematics

 Enables the `Particle` class to move dynamically.
 Velocity and acceleration are added, and a constant gravitational force is applied, causing the particle to accelerate downwards.